It’s more than a few years since I wrote this article on the misunderstandings between M1 and M2, or modal and falsetto

 At Vocal Process we base our teaching, vocal diagnosis and vocal acceptance on these questions, and no sound is off-limits.
 These six questions are simple to ask but complex to put into practice.
 As teachers we need to know where we ourselves are coming from, the history of our singing training, what beliefs about singing we ourselves carry, what filters (conscious or unconscious) we listen through, and how accurate our diagnosis and understanding of mechanics and human physiology is.

-If you want to see us teaching what we’re describing here, check out our new weblearning course, Best Practice Update and the 6-minute taster video here
+If you want to see us teaching what we’re describing here, check out the Best Practice Update course on the Learning Lounge here

 You can also find out more about modal, falsetto and everything in between in our online Vocal Registers webinars, starting with Taking Chest Voice Higher

 If you really want to know how we diagnose now, work with us in person.
 Click here to book a mentoring session with either of us and get personal, targeted techniques for your voice.